The global accounting software market is anticipated to reach USD $20,408 million by 2026 according to a recent Fortune Business Insights report.

 Three years ago, cloud-based accounting firms were forecasting double-digit year-over-year revenue growth as compared to traditional accounting firms 4% growth.
 Also, accountancy firms prefer cloud-based accounting and their clients are loving it, too.

-inDinero can help you discover how cloud accounting can improve your bottom line and which integrations to choose for your growing business.
+indinero can help you discover how cloud accounting can improve your bottom line and which integrations to choose for your growing business.
+Speak with an indinero expert today.

 Artificial intelligence (AI) has been accused of devaluing the human contribution to the profession but the truth is that automating tasks related to collecting, recording, and analyzing data redirects manpower toward higher-value functions in accounting.